-Church of Our Lady “Na Náměti
+Church of Our Lady “Na Náměti"

-The Church of Our Lady (the Virgin Mary) “Na Náměti“ was originally built outside of the city‘s fortifications and was intended to serve as a church cemetery.
+The Church of Our Lady (the Virgin Mary) “Na Náměti“ was originally built outside of the city‘s fortifications and was intended to serve as a cemetery church.
 The name refers to the medieval ore market, which was located in the immediate vicinity of the present church.
 The construction was initially financed from the sale of ore that fell to the ground during trading activities, was sweep into a pile and subsequently sold for the benefit of the church.

 The history of the church probably began to be written in the first quarter of the 14th century.
 Lightning struck the tower in 1470, causing a devastating fire and reduced the church to just its perimeter walls.
 The subsequent reconstruction can thus be seen almost as a new building.
 In time, masons from the St Barbara smelter also participated in the reconstruction, initially led by Matyáš Rejsek, later having been trained by the renowned Benedikt Ried.